akshayaparida/bengaluru-infra-aiagent/README.md

 # Should return HTML
 ```

-For detailed setup and troubleshooting, see [Demo Guide](./DEMO-GUIDE.md) and [Architecture Guide](./docs/SYSTEM-ARCHITECTURE-STUDY-GUIDE.md).
+For detailed setup and troubleshooting, see [Architecture Guide](./docs/SYSTEM-ARCHITECTURE-STUDY-GUIDE.md).

 ---